 The body of the bottle trap can be placed in two different ways: over or under the sink.

-If you’re placing it over the sink, hold the bottle trap against the drainpipe and make sure the threads on the inlet nut are lined up with the corresponding threads on the drainpipe.
-Then tighten the inlet nut by hand.
+If you’re placing it over the sink, hold the bottle trap against the drainpipe and ensure the inlet nut threads are lined up with the corresponding threads on the drainpipe.
+Then, tighten the inlet nut by hand.

 If placing it under the sink, hold the bottle trap up to the drainpipe and follow the same process.

-Step #4 Measure distance between drain stub-out to outlet nut’s innermost edge.
+Step #4 Measure the distance between the drain stub-out to the outlet nut’s innermost edge.

-When installing a bottle trap, it’s essential to know the distance between the drain stub-out and the outlet nut’s innermost edge.
+When installing a bottle trap, knowing the distance between the drain stub-out and the outlet nut’s innermost edge is essential.

 This measurement will determine the length of the pipe you’ll need to connect the bottle trap to the sink’s drainpipe.